 The second organizing principle was to display these image-objects in brief segments with openings and closings.
-Each segment is composed of three elements: the image-object that is to disappear, the image-object that will replace it, and a wipe that performs a syntactical operation of replacement or succession by masking one while it reveals the other.
+Each segment is composed of three elements: the image-object that is to disappear, the image-object that will replace it, and a wipe that performs a syntactical operation of replacement or succession by masking one while revealing the other.
 The wipes constitute a vocabulary of visual syntaxes divided into nine different shapes with varying durations of opening and closing.
-They allow Vasulka to avoid conventional montage by replacing direct cuts with complex translations or transmutations of imagery.
-Into these structures Vasulka inserts the newsreels as pure "tones" with no narrative function.
+They allow Vasulka to replace the direct cuts of conventional montage with complex translations or transmutations of imagery.
+Into these structures Vasulka inserts the newsreels as what he calls "tones" with no narrative function.
 He "performs" the images as one performs notes in a musical composition.
 The resulting visual drama is one of discontinuity rather than causal linearity.
-The segments are organized into six major movements -- an Introduction and the European Theater, the Atomic Era, the Spanish Civil War, the Russian Revolution, the war in the Pacific, and an Epilogue which Vasulka calls the Catharsis.
-The movements are demarcated by a sound like the door of a great vault slamming shut as a black wipe closes down over the image.
+The segments are organized into six major movements-an introduction/European Theater, the atomic era, the Spanish civil war, the Russian revolution, the war in the Pacific, and an epilogue which Vasulka calls the "catharsis."
+The movements are demarcated by a sound like the door of a great vault slamming shut as a black wipe closes down over the segment's final image.

-The one direct cut in Art of Memory occurs when the winged figure flies over the man Vasulka calls "the witness," the artist's alter-ego.
-The winged figure was inspired by an image from Gustave Dore's Paradise Lost.
-He could be Icarus or an Angel of Death, but for Vasulka he simply represents the metaphysical world, which must share the burden of responsibility for the sadness of the human condition, whose unmatched violence and cruelty has no rational explanation.
-The epilogue represents for Vasulka a catharsis of the inner conflict, ignited by metaphysical forces, that manifests in the outer conflict of war.
-The three faces in the lower right, the convulsive dancer
+The one direct cut in Art of Memory occurs when a winged figure inspired by an image from Gustave Dore's Paradise Lost flies over the man Vasulka calls "the witness," the artist's alter-ego.
+The winged figure could be interpreted as Icarus or an Angel of Death, but for Vasulka he simply represents the metaphysical world, which must share the burden of responsibility for the violence and cruelty of human nature.
+The epilogue represents for Vasulka a catharsis of the inner conflict that manifests itself in the outer conflict of war.